mishonenchev/FreshdeskContacts/README.md

  **EntityFramework Core**: For database creation and repository pattern
  **Dependency injection**: The built-in dependency injection for .Net Core applications for injecting repositories and services
  **AutoMapper**: For mapping DTOs to EntityFramework Models - saving the github user data in SQLExpress Database

+ **Migration is already present in the projects _Migrations_ folder ( for EntityFramework Core ).
+ To create the database run `Update-Database` in Package-Manager Console**

 ## Unit tests:
  Unit tests are implemented using **XUnit** and **FluentAssertions**